Rangi42/polishedcrystal/README.md

    * Better Substitute sprite
    * Low-pitched cries when fainting
    * Better Town Map without bold black borders (imitate landmarks from HGSS)
+   * Big roofs like Pewter Museum on Silph Co. and Pokémon Tower
 * Custom features:
    * Turn the News Machine into a Mystery Gift Machine (so you can get an Eon Mail for the lady in the PokéCom Center)
    * Allow three Wonder Trades per day, not just one